From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 2. Calculate the Variance: There are two ways to calculate the variance:

-• Variance % = (Actual Amount – Budgeted Amount) / Budgeted Amount * 100: This expresses the variance as a percentage of the budgeted amount, providing a clearer picture of the relative difference.
+• Variance % = (Actual Amount – Budgeted Amount) / Budgeted Amount * 100: expresses the variance as a percentage of the budgeted amount, providing a clearer picture of the relative difference.

 Example: